Updated: Jan 3

 (This was just a small amount of the boxes and paper left after my move...)

-In one of my coaching certification courses, I remember learning the things I tend to talk to my clients about the most are also likely the things I need to hear.
+In one of my coaching certification courses, I remember learning this truth: the things I tend to talk to my clients about the most are also likely the things I need to hear.
 And this week that sentiment proved to be quite true!